thisisamardeep/portfolio/_posts/2025-06-02-spsc_queue.md

 the specific operation is guaranteed to be atomic

 Acquire Release Barrier --> This means we are trying to create a fence in which we have well defined memory model.
-Well defined means from each cpu core point of view.
+Well defined means from each cpu core point of view.C++11 has a well defined memory model which all compilers and processors need to follow.

+We need to note that instructions reordering can happen both and compiler level and processor level.
+Many times we generally generate the assembly from the compiler and try to look into it for bugs or performance reasons but dont look inside what the processor does.If you have linux machine with intel cpu you can disable prefetching and see the instructions actually being executed.This helps a lot in understanding atomics when we need to reason why we have cache line misses.For some cpus they fetch in 2 chunks of cache lines so you might need to double your alignment to keep cache coherence traffic low.

 In our queue we have 2 acquire release barriers.For push_index we need to make sure that all loads are able to see all stores and the side effects of stores.What this means for our queue is that suppose we have 2 threads one is at this line

-push_index_cache = _push_index.load(std::memory_order_acquire);
+push_index_cache = _push_index.load(std::memory_order_acquire); --> First thread is executing here

 and other thread is at this line

-_push_index.store(_push_index_new, std::memory_order_release);
+_push_index.store(_push_index_new, std::memory_order_release);   --> Second thread is executing here

-Since this a a barrier so to have a well defined world view we need to make sure that load operation is able to see all variables atomic/non atomic before the store operation.Please read standard for the exact definition of side effects and invariants.It is much more complex than what i mentioned here but this is the  core idea.
+Since this is a barrier so to have a well defined world view we need to make sure that load operation is able to see all variables atomic/non atomic before the store operation.In our case we need happens before relation we dont need total ordering so side effects are less.
+Please read standard for the exact definition of  side effects and invariants.It is much more complex than what i mentioned here but this is the  core idea.
 So to have a well defined world view we create 2 barriers.Rest all atomic operations are kept relaxed.
 We do not need sequential consistency here since we dont need total ordering.

 Other than atomics the only thing used here in alignment to make sure that there is less cache misses.
+Based on your cpu can double the alignment and benchmark it and find what works for you.

-Now we come to the case 2.Our queue will also work where size of Elements is more than cache line size but the benchmarks will not be good.If the size of elements is more than cache line size them the cache eviction will increase and you get more memory traffic.
+Now we come to the case 2.Our queue will also work where size of elements is more than cache line size but the benchmarks will not be good.If the size of elements is more than cache line size then the cache eviction will increase and you get more memory traffic.
 One of the widely used ways is to use custom arena allocators.The core concept is that in the queue we just pass the address of the objects.
 So while popping from the queue we also copy the address into another Queue which has a consumer which is pinned to another thread.
 This pinned thread keep deallocating the objects in the arena allocator(generally we dont call free in hot path).
-These designs are almost always application specific .What works in one project will almost never work in another project directly.
+These designs are almost always application specific .What works in one project will almost never work in another project .